-Lucy Hicks Anderson was born in 1886, which would make her 134 this year.
-Unfortunately, I am not able to determine the day or month she was born.
+Today is the 134th birthday of Lucy Hicks Anderson.
+Unfortunately, I am not able to determine the day or month she was born, I have one comment that indicates it is today and I have added it to the profile and hope to receive documentation soon.
 She is widely believed to the be the first openly transgender person of color.
 The world is a better place because she was in it and still feels the loss that she has left.

 NAME: Lucy Hicks Anderson

 PLACE OF BIRTH: Waddy, Kentucky

 DATE OF DEATH: September 23, 1954 (68 years old)